Fresh & Vibrant Vietnamese Chicken Salad with Grilled Chicken

 Thunderous silence!
 The nail drills came to a halt, the 12 Vietnamese voices dropped dead silent.
 Vicky (aka Phuong) breaks the silence, ” You do what?
 The kimchi Korean cabbage?
 In a Vietnamese chicken salad?
 You don’t boil your chicken?”
 Vicky is hard-core.
 No substitutions are allowed in her cooking.

-Then I realized I was an adult, a 30-something Vietnamese-American woman who is dating a cattle ranch white-guy.
+Then I realized I was an adult, an American-Vietnamese woman who is dating a cattle ranch white-guy.
 My life has always been flooded with enriching things outside of my own culture.
 I was a diverse cook and embrace all things different and edible.

 I felt empowered and respectfully blurted in one long breathless Vietnamese sentence, “Yes sister Vicky!
 And all you sisters!” (out of respect, we all call each other sisters).
 “I like napa cabbage because I like the delicate crunch and soft textures of the lacy leaves.
 And it’s really pretty when you have the different colors of the stem and green leaves.
 And I like the flavor and char of bbq chicken instead of boiled chicken.
 And you should try it too, dear sisters!”
 I gasped for air.